 Easily customize the flavor of these jam bars by picking your favorite jam, jelly, or fruit spread!
 These bars feature a cinnamon-spiced crumb topping and are perfect for using up small amounts of jam taking up space in the fridge.

 Recently it's been my mission to organize the fridge/freezer.
-It's hard to tell what's what when the billion condiment jars all look the same and half the packages in the freezer are unmarked and foil-wrapped.
+It's hard to tell what's what when the million condiment jars all look the same, and half the packages in the freezer are unmarked and foil-wrapped.

 But!
 I've been (mostly) enjoying the mystery finds and repurposing them into our meals and snacks.
 Kind of like grocery shopping in my own house, with the only bummer having to factor in time for whatever it is to thaw.
 That all works for the freezer, but there's only so much jam on toast a girl can eat before she's burnt out.

 Enter, crumb topping jam bars.
 This easy recipe is just the bar dessert for using up odd amounts of jams, jellies, preserves, and fruit spreads.
 Use all the same flavor or as many as you like to bake multiple flavors at once.

 One of the great parts of this recipe for jam bars is that the bottom layer and top crumb mixture are the same thing.
 Just over half of the mixture is densely pressed into the bottom of the pan, with the remainder crumbled over top to form a delicious crumb layer.

 And you all know how I feel about crumb topping.